Why protein is so important during weight loss

 How much do you really need?

 There isn’t one protein goal for everyone.
-The right amount for you depends on body size, age, and how much you exercise.
+The right amount for you can depend on a variety of factors, including body weight and how much you exercise.
 Generally, though, people taking a GLP-1 should have a baseline of at least 1 gram per kilogram of body weight, though you can eat more.
 The GLP-1 Success Program gives you a goal that’s based on 1 gram per kilogram of your body weight, and then automatically tracks your progress whenever you enter a meal.

-You can do that through getting 20 to 30 grams of protein at each meal and about 10 grams with each snack, made up of things like lean cuts of beef and pork, chicken, turkey, fish and other seafood, eggs, nuts, seeds, soy products like tofu and tempeh, beans, and lentils.
+It’s recommended to balance this protein throughout the day.
+For example, if your personalized target is 100 grams of protein per day, you could plan to get this through 20 to 30 grams of protein at each meal and about 10 grams with each snack, made up of things like lean cuts of beef and pork, chicken, turkey, fish and other seafood, eggs, nuts, seeds, soy products like tofu and tempeh, beans, and lentils.

 Learn about more healthy habits to make when you’re on a GLP-1